Date these terms and conditions were revised: 1st July 2019

 Our legal basis for processing personal information

-Our lawful basis for the purposes that we process personal information is for the performance of our contract with you to provide membership services, for our legitimate interests in informing members of the activities of the NLA or news in the sector we serve and via consent to provide you with targeted offers and marketing from us or our partners.
+The purposes that we process personal information are for the performance of our contract with you to provide membership services, facilitate bookings, for our legitimate interests in informing members of the activities of the NLA or news in the sector we serve and via consent to provide you with targeted offers and marketing from us or our partners.
 We also process personal information for the purposes of our legitimate interests as an employer.

 The law allows us to collect and use personal data if it is necessary for our legitimate business interest and so long as its use is fair, balanced and does not unduly impact your rights.
 In many situations, the best approach is to process personal data because of our contract with you and our legitimate interests as a trade association, rather than consent.
 However, we will ask for your consent to send you marketing emails and text messages.
 You can withdraw consent for this at any time.